Oumasabrin/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r :remove or delete a directory. cd - : script that changes the working directory to the previous one. ls -la . .. /boot :lists all files (even ones hidden) in the current directory and the parent of the working directory and the /boot directory in long format.
+rm -r :remove or delete a directory. cd - : script that changes the working directory to the previous one. ls -la . .. /boot :lists all files (even ones hidden) in the current directory and the parent of the working directory and the /boot directory in long format. file : script that prints the type of the file.